naninfinite/website-os/README.md

 - **Countdown badge** (`src/components/CountdownBadge.tsx`):
   - Shows next era + time left; refreshable.
   - New: supports `variant="inline"` for embedding inside headers (used in HomeDashboard header card on Terminal-OS).
+The inline header shows a small countdown and quick-launch cards (Terminal.EXE, Dimension.EXE) on Desktop Terminal-OS.
+On Desktop Terminal-OS, icons are hidden by design; use the Home panel, Launcher, or Terminal.EXE to open apps.
+On Mobile, the Home lists all apps.

 - **Reboot overlay** (`src/shell/RebootOverlay.tsx`):
   - Brief fade + message on flip; suppressed when `VITE_FORCE_ERA` is set.